Pug106.co.uk - The Peugeot 106 Website

 Below is a table of tyre diameters, which can be applied to any car to calculate the correct correct choice for tyre size on oversized alloys.

-The rows which apply to a 106 are marked *
+The rows which apply to an standard bodied 106 are marked with a * although some wheel arch modifications may be required.

 Click here to go back